hahn-th/homematicip-rest-api/README.rst

 homematicip-rest-api
 ====================
+THIS IS A BRANCH AND SHOULD NOT TRIGGER A BUILD

 A **Python 3** wrapper for the homematicIP REST API (Access Point Based) Since there is no official documentation about this API everything was